Defendant in deadly store attack accused in earlier assault

-ST. LOUIS (AP) — The man accused of killing a woman and sexually assaulting two others inside a suburban St. Louis religious supplies store in November has been charged with sexually assaulting another woman two months earlier.
+ST. LOUIS (AP) — A man accused of killing a woman and sexually assaulting two others inside a suburban St. Louis religious supplies store in November was charged Monday with sexually assaulting another woman two months earlier.

-Thomas Bruce was charged Monday with kidnapping, sexual abuse and other counts in the Sept.
-27 attack on a 77-year-old woman.
+Thomas Bruce, 53, is charged with kidnapping, sexual abuse, assault, burglary and harassment in the Sept.
+27 attack on a 77-year-old woman at her home near Hillsboro.

-Jefferson County prosecutor Trisha Stefanski alleges that Bruce forced his way into the woman’s home near Hillsboro, grabbed her in a sexual manner and demanded she perform a sex act.
-She says Bruce fled after the woman’s phone rang and she said her husband was on his way home.
+Jefferson County prosecuting attorney Trisha Stefanski alleges in a news release that Bruce forced his way into the woman’s home, grabbed her in a sexual manner and demanded that she perform a sexual act.
+The suspect fled after the woman’s phone rang and she said her husband was on his way home.

-Bruce, who is from the nearby St. Louis suburb of Imperial, faces first-degree murder and other charges in the Nov.
-19 attack at the Catholic Supply store in Ballwin.

 Most Read Nation & World Stories